+Your current IT will definitely respond, but don’t assume that they are prepared to do all of the right things.
 Every cybersecurity event is unique.
-Entering an event with a cavalier “been there, done that” attitude can lead to overconfidence and the premature application of a “fix” that potentially makes the situation worse.
+Entering an event with a cavalier “been there, done that” attitude can lead to overconfidence and prematurely applying a fix that makes the situation worse.
 We have seen this happen all too often.
 For example, one company was hit with a ransomware outbreak.
-The IT person started to fix things by removing the ransomware which broke the server.
+The IT person started to fix things but then realized that the backups had been failing for months and the removal of the ransomware broke the server.
 The company’s systems went down and the data was lost.
-Only then did IT realized that the backups had been failing for months and there was no recent backup that could be used to recover quickly.

 In the NIST Respond step, we: